realworldocaml/book/book/maps-and-hashtables/README.md

   end
 ```

-Such a module needs to contain the type of the key itself, as well as the
+Such a module must contain the type of the key itself, as well as the
-`comparator_witness` type, which serves as a type-level identifier of the
+`comparator_witness` type, which serves as a type-level identifier of
-comparison function in question, and finally, the concrete comparator itself,
+the comparison function in question, and finally, the concrete
-a value that contains the necessary comparison function.
+comparator itself, a value that contains the necessary comparison
+function.

 Modules from `Base` like `Int` and `String` already satisfy this interface.
 But what if you want to satisfy this interface with a new module?
 Consider,